GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ## Hands-on<br/>

 ### Excersice 1
 [Download](https://github.com/GeowazM/The-Network-of-UNESCO-Sites-Changes-and-Patterns-visualized-with-Cartograms/blob/main/data/Download_data_Network-of-UNESCO-Sites_HIS-GIS.zip) the data and open all data files in QGIS.
 Take care about the project coordinate reference system (CRS).
 Set a equal-area projection, i.e. [World Robinson](http://epsg.io/54030).
 Your data should look like the map in figure 1.
-Check out the World Heritage Site "*Tasmanien Wilderness*".
+Have a look to the World Heritage Site "*Tasmanien Wilderness*".
 Use the data to get some information.

-#### a) When was the designation?
+#### a) When was the designation of the "*Tasmanien Wilderness*"?
 #### b) How many hectars is covered by the "*Tasmanien Wilderness*"?